 Etanercept helps to reduce the inflammation (swelling) and pain in the joints of children with juvenile idiopathic arthritis (JIA).
 It is used if treatment with another drug has not worked as well as it was hoped or it had bad side-effects.
 Etanercept works by reducing levels of a protein called tumour necrosis factor (TNF).
 The amount of TNF in the blood can be too high in inflammatory conditions like JIA.

 Etanercept is usually given once or twice a week.
-Your doctor will tell you which days to give the medicine.
-You can write these days in your diary to remind you and so that you have a record of when you last gave it.
+Your doctor will tell you how often to give it.
+Keep a record of when you give each dose.

 How much should I give?